VERIFY BEFORE RELYING

 If the documents are not clean, contact the proper source instead of hoping the test center will solve it.

-If your timed scores are far below passing and you are inside the window, be honest: showing up may become a paid diagnostic.
+If your timed scores are far below passing and the free-reschedule deadline has passed, be honest: showing up may become a paid diagnostic.
 Sometimes that is acceptable.
 Sometimes paying the fee again and taking 10 focused days is smarter.

 What to Do If You Reschedule